teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 ### Notes:
-* `Offender Suspected of Using/Gaming Motivation (8) indicates that an Offender is suspected of consuming alcohol, or using drugs/ narcotics during, or shortly before, the incident; or, of using a computer, computer terminal, or other computer equipment to perpetrate the crime.
-Can also indicate if an Offender's gaming activity was a motive in the commission of a crime.`
+* Offender Suspected of Using/Gaming Motivation (8) indicates that an Offender is suspected of consuming alcohol, or using drugs/narcotics during, or shortly before, the incident; or, of using a computer, computer terminal, or other computer equipment to perpetrate the crime.
+Can also indicate if an Offender's gaming activity was a motive in the commission of a crime.

 ### Allowed Entries
 ___